piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

 	a job (you will likely need to edit the file).
 If you are not submitting a job (SUBMIT\_COMMAND=''), then, set it to 'run\_geoclim\_basic.sh'
         * `LOG_FILE`: The name of the log file of the run.
 This is optional.
         * `GEOCLIM_IO_FILE`: The name of GEOCLIM main config file.
 Since all the configuration can be done "submit\_chain.sh", there is no need to use another file, so let it 'config/IO\_CONDITIONS'.
     * If you are running the model by submitting a job on a cluster, edit the script "run\_geoclim.sh".
 It should contain the "job" information (cluster account, required walltime, ...).
 A template for Cheyenne cluster (using PBS) is available:
     "run\_geoclim\_cheyenne\_cluster.sh".
-    The script should normally contain the line `./geoclim.exe`, or `./geoclim.exe 0 1 3 0 0`. **Do not change the name** 'geoclim.exe',
+    The script should normally contain the line `./geoclim.exe`, or `./geoclim.exe 0 1 3 0 0`. **Do not change the name**
-    it is an automatically-generated link toward the actual executable.
+    'geoclim.exe', it is an automatically-generated link toward the actual executable.
     In any case, *the last line of the script must be* `test $? -eq 0 && ./submit_chain.sh`, that is the resubmission command.
+    * Launch the run with `./submit\_chain.sh`.
+    The script will automatically re-launch the successive runs.
+Several independent runs can be launched in parallel, as the script check for any usage conflict of the configuration files.
+    If for some reason, the submission is stalled (you keep receiving the message "configuration files busy.
+Run set-up postponed for 1 minute" while there is no other run launched), you can erase the security log with `./submit_chain.sh ERASE_CONFIG_QUEUE`.